 - Neuroimaging Technology

 - Current Experimental Techiques

 The third Term consists of a research project on some novel aspect of Neuroscience.
 Trinity College Institute of Neuroscience (TCIN) is a dynamic research environment with research spanning molecular/cellular neuroscience to clinical/translational neuroscience.
 Projects across these research areas may be undertaken in consultation with an expert supervisor.
 For students interested in a project in cellular/molecular neuroscience a range of cellular techniques such as tissue culture, immunocytochemistry, western immunobloting and immunoprecipitation, confocal microscopy, Immunoassays, flow cytometry, Real-time PCR, and high performance liquid chromatography are available.
 In addition, some projects will involve assessing behavioural, electrophysiological and neurochemical endpoints using in vivo models of neurological and psychiatric disease.
 For those with an interest in experimentation on human subjects, projects will be offered utilizing techniques such as functional magnetic resonance imaging, electrophysiological recording and neurocognitive testing.

-Term dates: The course runs for a full 1 year, normally starting in the last week of September and running to end of August in the following year.
+Term dates: The course runs for a full 1 year, normally starting in the last week of September and running to the first week of July in the following year.